 - What it might take to make a brighter future happen for your firm

 After that, it’s just a matter of connecting the dots in practical and actionable ways and keeping up your efforts to attract, convert, and retain the clients you want.
-You can get the education in marketing you need to start strategizing without bending over backwards or drowning in confusing jargon—just take a look at some of our free videos, articles, and webinars for some truly approachable tips.
+You can get the education in marketing you need to start strategizing without bending over backward or drowning in confusing jargon—just take a look at some of our free videos, articles, and webinars for some truly approachable tips.

 I don’t have time!